JTOne123/logonlabs-dotnet/README.md

 ```
 ---
 ### Events
-The CreateEvent method can be used to create events that are outside of our SSO workflows.
+The CreateEvent method allows one to create events that are outside of our SSO workflows.
 UpdateEvent can be used to update any events made either by CreateEvent or by our SSO login.
 ```csharp
 using LogonLabs;
 using LogonLabs.Model;